Vermont Hummingbird Migration: 3 Awesome Travelers

 Mid-to-late October, or after a few weeks without any hummingbird sightings, is the ideal time to remove Vermont hummingbird feeders for the winter.

-Feeders are left up all winter by some Vermonters to feed the uncommon winter hummingbirds and those that are too old or injured to migrate.
+Feeders are left up all winter by some Vermonters to feed the uncommon hummingbirds that are too old or injured to migrate.

 The dilemma hummingbird enthusiasts struggle with every year is whether to leave the hummingbird feeders up all year or take them down during the winter.